evanpeikon/systems_biology/README.md

 # Overview
-This repo contains assorted programs and functions for performign numerical methods and solving common problems in systems biology.
+This repo contains assorted programs and functions for using numerical methods and solving common problems in systems biology.

 # Numerical Methods